Red West: Elvis' entourage and firing

-The three subsequently wrote the book Elvis: What Happened?, claiming to be an attempt to warn and obtain help for Elvis.
-Some suspected it was a retaliatory money-making exercise, but with Elvis' death within weeks of publication the book's claims proved accurate.
-Presley had offered the publisher $1,000,000 to stop printing the book.
+The three subsequently looked for publishers to make money by writing the tell all book Elvis: What Happened?

-Acting career
+Acting and stuntman career

 When Presley was making films in the 1960s in Hollywood, Red West appeared in small roles in sixteen of the star's films.
 During this time, West became good friends with actor Nick Adams and his physical abilities got him hired on as a stuntman on Adams' television series, The Rebel.
-From there, West went on to do more stunt work in film as well as developing a career as an actor in a number of motion pictures and on television.
-He was often on screen as a henchman in the television series The Wild Wild West.